SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 TODO: add a link to a section.

 ## Getting the field offset at runtime
-We definitely don't want to go to a dark side and do some hackery in unmanaged code.
+We definitely don't want to go to a dark side and do some hackery in unmanaged code or use profiling API.
 Instead we can use power of [LdFlda](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.ldflda(v=vs.110).aspx) instruction.
 This IL instruction returns an address of a field for a given type.
-Unfortunately, this instruction is not exposed in C# language, so we have to do some light-weight code generation on the fly to workaround that limitation.
+Unfortunately, this instruction is not exposed in C# language, so we have to do some light-weight code generation to workaround that limitation.

 In [Dissecting the new() constraint in C#](https://blogs.msdn.microsoft.com/seteplia/2017/02/01/dissecting-the-new-constraint-in-c-a-perfect-example-of-a-leaky-abstraction/) we already did something similar.
 The idea is to generate [Dynamic Method](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/how-to-define-and-execute-dynamic-methods) with a given IL instructions.